 Interfacial Coupling

-Bulk FeSe is an iron-based superconductor that has a maximum Tc of 8K.
-Surprisingly, the Tc of a single layer of FeSe film grown epitaxially on the SrTiO3 substrate is enhanced to over 55K.
-We perform in-situ synchrotron-based MBE/ARPES experiment to understand how the transition temperature can be enhanced from the bulk superconducting transition temperature (Tc) of 8K at this 1UC FeSe/STO interface.
-We found the origin of enhancement of two-fold: 1) additional electron doping through interface charge transfer and 2) interfacial mode coupling.
-Prominent replica bands in the photoemission spectra, separated by energy on the order of the phonon of the STO substrate, indicate the existence of electron-phonon coupling across the interface.
-The similarity of the replica bands and main bands imply that emission or absorption of a phonon by the electron occurs with very little momentum transfer (near q=0 scattering).
-This forward scattering could help boost the Tc even in superconductors whose order parameter has a sign change, as is the case in cuprates, and possibly the iron-based superconductors.
+Bulk FeSe is an iron-based superconductor that has a maximum transition temperature (Tc) of 8 K. Surprisingly, the Tc of a single layer of FeSe film grown epitaxially on an SrTiO3 substrate is enhanced to over 55 K. We perform an in situ synchrotron-based MBE/ARPES experiment to understand how Tc can be enhanced from the bulk Tc of 8 K at this 1UC (one unit-cell) FeSe/STO interface.
+We found two reasons for its enhancement: (1) additional electron doping through interface charge transfer, and (2) interfacial mode coupling.
+Prominent replica bands in the photoemission spectra, separated by energies on the order of phonon modes on the STO substrate, indicate the existence of electron-phonon coupling across the interface.
+The similarity of replica and main bands imply that emission/absorption of phonons by electrons occurs with very little momentum transfer (nearly q = 0 scattering).
+This forward scattering could help boost Tc even in superconductors whose order parameter possess a sign change, as is the case in the cuprate and possibly iron-based superconductors.

-Substrates Effect
+Substrate Effect

 Robust Doping Level

 Charge transfer across an abrupt interface between two materials with different work functions is a common phenomenon in epitaxial thin films.
-In our recent study, monolayer FeSe is grown on top of LaTiO3(LTO)/STO heterostructure.
-Due to the lowered work function of LTO, additional charge transfer should be expected to occur between the 1UC FeSe and STO substrate with more LTO layers.
-Surprisingly, the electron density as measured by ARPES Fermi surface maps and superconducting gaps for 1UC FeSe/LTO/STO films remain nearly unchanged with different LTO thickness.
-The result shows that superconductivity in 1UC FeSe thin film is robust and is accompanied with an anchored “magic” doping level.
+In our recent study, monolayer FeSe is grown on top of a LaTiO3 (LTO)/STO heterostructure.
+Due to the lower work function of LTO, additional charge transfer is expected between 1UC FeSe and an STO substrate with more LTO layers.
+Surprisingly, electron density as measured by ARPES Fermi surface maps, and superconducting gaps for 1UC FeSe/LTO/STO films, remain nearly unchanged with different LTO thickness.
+This shows that superconductivity in 1UC FeSe thin films is robust and anchored by a 'magic' doping level.

 2D Materials